spring-attic/spring-net-amqp/readme.txt

 The user forums at http://forum.springframework.net/ are available for you to submit questions, support requests, and interact with other Spring.NET users.

-Bug and issue tracking can be found at http://jira.springframework.org/browse/SEAMQPNET
+Bug and issue tracking can be found at https://jira.springsource.org/browse/AMQPNET

 A Fisheye repository browser is located at

-To get the sources, check them out at the Subversion repository at https://src.springsource.org/svn/se-amqp-net/
+To get the sources, check them out at the git repository at git@git.springsource.org:spring-amqp/spring-amqp-net.git

 We are always happy to receive your feedback on the forums.
 If you think you found a bug, have an improvement suggestion or feature request, please submit a ticket in JIRA (see link above).